superfly/docs/blueprints/private-applications-flycast.html.md

 Address: fdaa:3:9018:0:1::7
 ```

-Awesome, it matches that IP address from earlier!
+It matches that IP address from earlier.
 Now let’s see what happens when we ping it:

 ```
 # ping xe-ollama.flycast -c2